bluedalmatian/bigbrother/README.txt

 cctvviewers and cctvwriters.
 The ownership of all the recording directory tree shown above should be bigbrother:cctvviewers with mode 750 (rwxr-x---).

+You should also set the set group id (chmod g+s) on all of these directories

 The software itself is installed under /usr/local/bigbrother You should not rename, or remove anything under this main directory.